-If no genes are differentially expressed, then the expected value of $P_g(G_s)$ is G_s /G where G is the total number of genes analyzed.

-If sample size increase, the $P_g(G_s)$ will tend to 0 or 1 for differentially expressed genes, according to wether the true asymptotic discriminating measure for the g-th gene ranks below G_s or not.
+- If no genes are differentially expressed, then the expected value of $P_g(G_s)$ is G_s /G where G is the total number of genes analyzed. - If sample size increase, the $P_g(G_s)$ will tend to 0 or 1 for differentially expressed genes, according to whether the true asymptotic discriminating measure for the g-th gene ranks below G_s or not. - Here we focus on detection of over-expressed genes although adaptation of the methods to detection of under-expressed genes is obvious.